Guided Depth Super-Resolution by Deep Anisotropic Diffusion: Method

 Previous work that connected guided anisotropic diffusion with deep learning~\cite{daudt2019guided, daudt2021weakly} was restricted to using it only as a post-processing step at inference time, due to excessively high memory requirements, and a risk of vanishing/exploding gradients caused by the iterative nature of the algorithm.
 We found that it is in fact possible to propagate gradients through the diffusion process with the following scheme: \begin{enumerate}[parsep=2pt] \item We compute the $c(\mathbf{g}^p, \mathbf{g}^n)$ only once before diffusion starts and freeze them.
 This is in contrast to earlier attempts that diffused the guide $\mathbf{G}$ alongside $\mathbf{Y}$ and had to update the $c(\mathbf{g}^p, \mathbf{g}^n)$ at every iteration \cite{daudt2019guided, daudt2021weakly}; \item We back-propagate gradients only through the last $N_{\text{grad}}$ diffusion-adjustment iterations (in practice $N_\text{grad}\approx10^3$). \Ie, during training the feature extractor receives training signals from the later stages of the diffusion process. \end{enumerate} With these modifications, we can effectively back-propagate gradients all the way to the feature extractor $F$ and train the entire pipeline end-to-end.
 Furthermore, note that $\kappa$ in \cref{eq:c} is also trainable, and therefore does not need to be chosen manually.

 At training time we use a random number of iterations without gradient before computing iterations with gradient.
 We define $N_{\text{pre}}$ as the maximum number of iterations without gradient updates at training time and $N_{\text{grad}}$ as the number of iterations with gradients.
+We found that this randomization helps to speed up the convergence at inference time (see supplementary material).
 For inference we use a constant $N = N_{\text{pre}} + N_{\text{grad}}$ iterations.
 The rationale behind using the last $N_{\text{grad}}$ iterations for the computation of gradients is that we are interested in the steady-state equilibrium of the system, and therefore need a high number of iterations.
 We study the effect of $N_{\text{pre}}$ and $N_{\text{grad}}$ and the associated computational costs in \Cref{sec:experiments}, and find that there is little gain for $N_{\text{grad}} > 1024$, a setting at which the system can still be trained on a single GPU.
 Finally, we point out that while the algorithm needs a relatively large number of iterations (we find 8000 to be a suitable number), the diffusion and adjustment operators are extremely lightweight and parallelizable, and as a result, our algorithm is still faster than other optimization approaches.